mzhang28/blog/src/content/posts/2024-06-28-boolean-equivalences.lagda.md

 Now that Agda's all happy, our work here is done!

-Going through all this taught me a lot about how the basics of equivalences and how to express a lot of different ideas into the type system.
+Going through all this taught me a lot about how the basics of equivalences work and how to express a lot of different ideas into the type system.
 Thanks for reading!